cristeaibogdan/hephaestus-web/README.md

 Additionally, a **Zipkin server** is available to monitor and trace requests.
 You can access it here:

 - **Zipkin Server**: [Zipkin on Render](https://zipkin-f3xe.onrender.com/zipkin/)

-The project consists of two components:
- - Frontend built with Angular ( **you are here 📍** )
- - Backend developed using Java

 <div align="center">
    <img src="src\assets\images\Application.gif" >